janmarkuslanger/tabby/README.md

 ## Methods

-These are the methods which will be executed
+These are the methods which will be executed:
   - onConstruct(component)
   - onBeforeKilltabs(component, activeBarElement, activeContentElement)
   - onAfterKilltabs(component, activeBarElement, activeContentElement)
   - onBeforeShowtabs(component, activeBarElement, activeContentElement)
   - onAfterShowtabs(component, activeBarElement, activeContentElement)
   - onBeforeInit(component)
   - onAfterInit(component)

 ## Demo
 <a href="https://janmarkuslanger.github.io/tabby/">Here</a> is a demo for you.